AutumnwaterFlipped/LSTF-STGCN/README.md

 ## LSTF-STGCN method.
-This project's data is Shenzhen Luohu traffic flow.csv
+This project's data is Shenzhen Luohu district traffic flow.csv

 It is raw data of Shenzhen traffic flow.